trevormh/OpenPaymentSearch/README.md

 1. Copy the .env file to the project root directory.

-2. Install the comoser dependencies
+2. Install the composer dependencies
 `composer install`

 3. Create the open_payments_search database (SQL also located in /sql/create_db.sql)